-Transitional Housing with Case Management Cost: PROVIDER shall be paid at the rate of \$30.00 per participant per day, for up to 120 days for LIMA and up to 180 days for MAT Re-Entry, of transitional housing with case management for individuals who are also receiving outpatient services.
-Additionally, payments beyond 120/180 days must have prior approval by the District Court.
+Transitional Housing with Case Management Cost: PROVIDER shall be paid at the rate of \$30.00 per participant per day, for up to 120 days of transitional housing with case management for individuals who are also receiving outpatient services.
+Additionally, payments beyond 120 days must have prior approval by the District Court.